About

 The community leader should have at least 15 years of established commitment to Frances’ legacy and vision of improving the lives of children, youth, and families in Southern Arizona and the world.

-The Frances McClelland Youth Vision Award is given to honor a youth leader or group of youth leaders who are working towards improving the well-being of children, youth, families, and communities.
+The Frances McClelland Youth Vision Award honors a youth leader or group of youth leaders who are working towards improving the well-being of children, youth, families, and communities.
 The youth embody the strength, dedication, vision, and passion that Frances McClelland exhibited throughout her life and youth.
 This award is for a youth leader or a group of leaders who inspire hope for Arizona’s future.
 Frances overcame adversity through her life and manifested resilience.
 We are looking for youth that embody Frances’ spirit of valuing her immigrant roots, overcoming adversity, and demonstrating resilience in the face of challenges.
 We are looking for youth who are interested in future careers in family, health, criminal justice, psychology, social work, healthcare, teaching, and other related fields.

 The youth leader or group of leaders should be between 11-22 years old.